-There will be no one on one exam reviews.
+There will be no exam reviews either before or after any exams.

 ATI Proctored Exams

 Grading- Proctored exam grades will be a percentage of each course grade.
 The percentage towards the final course grade will be determined by course faculty and published in each syllabus.
 The weight of each proctored exam will vary from course to course and will be described in each syllabus.
 For all proctored exams, any student scoring a Level 1 or below a Level 1 will be required to remediate per ATI instructions to receive a grade.
 Failure to remediate will result in a grade of 0 for that proctored exam.